Georgina, it really depends on your budget.

 There are some decent backpackers and some really amazing 5 Stars.
 We spent NYE one year at the Fulbari after 6 weeks trekking with the kids.
 It was a welcome relief with a massive comfortable bed and a very deep bath.
 It also came at a price (as well as a lacking soul).

 We are budget travellers and have been staying down the south end of town, in the side street with the well known am/pm cafe and the peace eye guest house.
 We have stayed in a few different guest houses in this street and they have all been good clean basic rooms.
 What we is really nice about this end of lakeside is that it is a bit quieter and the food is also a bit cheaper, while still having a really warm friendly pokhara vibe!
-I think it would be hard to go wrong choosing a place in your price range anywhere in Pokhara. over 4 years ago
+I think it would be hard to go wrong choosing a place in your price range anywhere in Pokhara. almost 5 years ago

 I know a great place, it's called Lucca b&b.
-Stayed there twice now, it's a little further away from the main hub of lakeside so a bit quieter but is easily walkable to everything in lakeside. about 3 years agoAnswered by Rob via WorldNomads.com
+Stayed there twice now, it's a little further away from the main hub of lakeside so a bit quieter but is easily walkable to everything in lakeside. over 3 years agoAnswered by Rob via WorldNomads.com